-Her personal medical history is reviewed in light of her family history, and Dr. Pfyfe confirms that Ms. Manning had a history of an abnormal Pap smear 15 years ago treated with cryotherapy and has had normal Pap smears since.
+Her personal medical history is reviewed in light of her family history, and Dr. Pfyfe confirms that Ms. Manning had an abnormal Pap smear 15 years ago treated with cryotherapy and has had normal Pap smears since.

 She has had multiple miscarriages in the 6- to 8-week gestation range and attempted in-vitro fertilization twice ten years ago without carrying a pregnancy to term.
 She has not had any abnormal bleeding and has regular monthly periods.
 She took combination oral contraceptives in her twenties but stopped around the age of 30.
 She smokes several cigarettes a day and drinks about 7 alcoholic beverages a week.

-Dr. Pfyfe meets with Ms. Manning at the follow-up visit for her procedure and discusses this new diagnosis with her.
 Ms. Manning is shocked and tearful and asks several questions about what to expect.
-Dr. Pfyfe explains that with a new diagnosis of cancer, the priority is to complete a search to see if the cancer has had a chance to spread into the walls of the uterus or outside of the uterus.
-Since her cancer has progesterone and estrogen receptors, Dr. Pfyfe also recommends that an additional surgery be done to remove her ovaries and then use medications to block the receptors on the tumor for these hormones.
-This type of care requires a specialist, so Ms. Manning has an appointment made with Dr. Parker, a gynecologic oncologist, to help complete the next steps in her care.
+Dr. Pfyfe explains that with a new diagnosis of cancer, the priority is to complete a search to see if the cancer has had a chance to spread.
+Since her cancer has progesterone and estrogen receptors, Dr. Pfyfe recommends additional surgery to remove her ovaries and then medication to block the receptors on the tumor for these hormones.
+Dr. Parker, a gynecologic oncologist, is consulted to help complete the next steps in her care.

-Ms. Manning meets with Dr. Parker the following week, tearfully telling her that it has only been a month since she went to her regular annual visit thinking nothing was wrong.
 Dr. Parker is very kind but gets down to business, reviewing her family and personal history and performing a pelvic examination.
-She explains to Ms. Manning that more diagnostic testing is needed to see the extent of surgery required and if additional treatment with chemotherapy or radiation might be needed, as well as to measure her baseline health.
+She explains to Ms. Manning that more testing is needed to see the extent of surgery required and if additional treatment with chemotherapy or radiation might be needed as well as to measure her baseline health.

-Dr. Parker orders a CT of the chest, abdomen, and pelvis as well as an EKG, complete blood count (CBC), comprehensive metabolic panel (CMP), and coagulation profile.
+Dr. Parker orders a CT of the chest, abdomen, and pelvis as well as an EKG, a complete blood count (CBC), comprehensive metabolic panel (CMP) and coagulation profile.

 She also notes that Ms. Manning has a microcytic anemia, with a hemoglobin of 9.5 and an MCV of 67.
 Review of prior blood work from two years ago shows this is a new finding.
 She tells Ms. Manning that since she has a normal diet and no history of heavy periods or other source of blood loss, she wants her to get an evaluation by a gastroenterologist, Dr. Frazier, before any surgery is planned.

-Dr. Frazier has an appointment available a couple of days later, and meets with Ms. Manning.
-She is scheduled for an esophagogastroduodenoscopy (EGD) and a colonoscopy the following week.
-When she wakes up from these procedures, Dr. Frazier tells her that there was a partially-obstructing mass of the mid-descending colon, about 3 cm in size, that he biopsied and is very suspicious for colon cancer based on its general appearance and her newly diagnosed anemia.
-Her procedures did not reveal any polyps or other abnormalities.
-The gastroenterologist orders a CA-125 level to be drawn that day and refers her to Dr. Snell, a general surgeon, to follow up on the results and plan a possible surgery in conjunction with Dr. Parker.
+Dr. Frazier performs an esophagogastroduodenoscopy (EGD) and a colonoscopy the following week which revealed a 3cm partially-obstructing mass of the mid-descending colon, but no other abnormalities.
+The gastroenterologist orders a CAE level and refers her to Dr. Snell, a general surgeon, to follow up on the results and plan a possible surgery in conjunction with Dr. Parker.

-Dr. Frazier calls Ms. Manning 2 days later and confirms that the biopsy returned positive for a low-grade adenocarcinoma of the colon and that her CA-125 level is 93 (normal range is 0-35).
+Dr. Frazier calls Ms. Manning 2 days later and confirms that the biopsy returned positive for a low-grade adenocarcinoma of the colon and that her CAE level is 7.6ng/mL (normal range is 0-2.5ng/mL).
 He tells her this means she has an additional diagnosis of a second cancer and that he is very concerned about the lesion in her liver possibly being a metastatic colon cancer.
-Ms. Manning is devastated and submits paperwork for an unpaid medical leave from work as a teacher for the public-school system, which is approved since she is missing work multiple times a week to follow up on medical tests and procedures.
-Dr. Parker and Dr. Snell discuss Ms. Manning’s care and present a plan for a team surgery that will consist of a hysterectomy and bilateral salpingo-oophorectomy, partial colectomy with temporary colostomy, and abdominal cavity and lymph node exploration.
-Ms. Manning consents to the surgery and undergoes surgery two weeks later, 9 weeks after her initial visit to the OB/GYN.
-Her surgery goes as expected, and her liver lesion is also biopsied during the operation.
+Ms. Manning is devastated.
+Dr. Parker and Dr. Snell discuss Ms. Manning’s care and present a plan for a team surgery that will consist of a hysterectomy, bilateral salpingo-oophorectomy, partial colectomy with temporary colostomy, liver biopsy and abdominal cavity and lymph node exploration.
+Ms. Manning consents and undergoes surgery two weeks later, 9 weeks after her initial visit to the OB/GYN.

-The pathology report and appearance of the surgical specimens is shown.
+The pathology report and appearance of the surgical specimens are shown below: